ZhgChg.Li

 What?

-The Connection we encapsulated needs to be set up before use, such as providing a URL path, configuring settings, etc.
+The Connection we encapsulated needs to be set up before use, such as providing the URL Path, setting Config, and so on.

 Why?